The Gamblers (1929 film)

 The Gamblers is a 1929 American sound (All-Talking) drama film directed by Michael Curtiz, and starring H. B. Warner, Lois Wilson, and Jason Robards Sr. It was produced and distributed by Warner Bros.
+Pictures.

 Plot

-Carvel Emerson Jr. (Jason Robards Sr.) is a junior executive at the Emerson Trust Company, a major New York financial institution headquartered in a towering sixty-story building near the curb market.
-Alongside fellow partners Raymond (Frank Campeau) and Tooker (Charles Sellon), Carvel engages in an unauthorized scheme to borrow five million dollars from the firm's own capital to fund speculative stock market operations.
-In place of legitimate collateral, they deposit unsecured personal promissory notes, including one that had been signed in blank by Carvel's father, Carvel Emerson Sr. (George Fawcett), the retired founder and current figurehead president of the firm.
+Carvel Emerson Jr. is a junior executive at the Emerson Trust Company, a major New York financial institution headquartered in a towering sixty-story building near the curb market.
+Alongside fellow partners Raymond and Tooker, Carvel engages in an unauthorized scheme to borrow five million dollars from the firm's own capital to fund speculative stock market operations.
+In place of legitimate collateral, they deposit unsecured personal promissory notes, including one that had been signed in blank by Carvel's father, Carvel Emerson Sr., the retired founder and current figurehead president of the firm.
 Emerson Sr. is unaware of the note's intended use.

 The notes are placed inside the company's vault, secured with a time lock set to open at 10:00 a.m. the following morning.
 That evening, the conspirators receive alarming news: a federal bank examiner is scheduled to inspect the firm early the next day, before the vault can be accessed.
 With the incriminating documents trapped behind the time lock, the risk of exposure becomes imminent.

-Later that night, Carvel discovers George Cowper (Johnny Arthur), a long-trusted employee, inside the vault.
+Later that night, Carvel discovers George Cowper, a long-trusted employee, inside the vault.
 Cowper explains that he mistakenly set the time lock to activate for the night rather than the following morning and had returned to ensure the vault's security.
 He then hands Carvel the notes, appearing to resolve the crisis.

-Meanwhile, Carvel learns through his sister Isabel (Pauline Garon) that Catherine (Lois Wilson), his former sweetheart, is visiting New York.
+Meanwhile, Carvel learns through his sister Isabel that Catherine, his former sweetheart, is visiting New York.
 He persuades her to attend a birthday party that evening in honor of his father.
-At the party, Catherine reveals that she is now married to James Darwin (H. B. Warner), a former college classmate of Carvel's.
+At the party, Catherine reveals that she is now married to James Darwin, a former college classmate of Carvel's.
 She explains that she could not marry Carvel once she discovered his compulsive gambling habits, though she admits she still returns his affection.